 Diseases do not know borders, and in our highly interconnected world, a public health emergency in one country can quickly spread across the world.
 The World Health Organization (WHO) works to meet this challenge by serving as a multilateral coordinating body on international health issues, responsible for monitoring and leading the response to outbreaks of infectious disease, spearheading vaccination efforts, and developing campaigns to combat life threatening illnesses like polio, malaria, and HIV/AIDS.
+This year also marks the 40th anniversary of the only disease ever to be completely eradicated in nature, smallpox.
+WHO led the efforts and the elimination serves as one of the greatest accomplishments in the history of the UN system.
 In recent years, WHO has played a leading role in efforts to combat the Ebola outbreaks in West Africa and DRC and Zika virus in the Western Hemisphere.
-WHO is also working to coordinate the international response to the Coronavirus outbreak in China.
+WHO is leading the UN efforts in response to the COVID-19 outbreak.
+From coordinating the global clinical trials on therapeutics and vaccines to providing countries with the technical guidance needed to combat the pandemic, WHO's work is critical to stemming COVID-19 everywhere, which will keep Americans safe.